A conversation with Equip's newest feature: Video Response

 Are you a team player?

 Of course!
-Used with Equip, multiple members of the team can create the interview, and see the results.
+Used with Equip, multiple members of the team can create the Video Response, and see the results.
 Or, different members can ask different questions so that the candidate can answer all of them at once.

 How do you add value to teams that are hiring?